Brussels Park: Destruction and redesign

 The new park was designed and laid out between 1776 and 1783 in a neoclassical style by the French architect Gilles-Barnabé Guimard and the Austrian landscape architect Joachim Zinner, as part of an urban project including the Place Royale/Koningsplein.
-This park resolutely marked a break with the past, everything having been flattened and redone for the occasion; 1218 trees were felled to trace the new paths and another 3284 were planted.
+This park resolutely marked a break with the past, everything having been flattened and redone for the occasion; 1,218 trees were felled to trace the new paths and another 3,284 were planted.
 This marked the first major work of proactive urban planning carried out in Brussels to completely renew an entire district of the city.

 Later history

 The park witnessed many events unfold during its history.
 In 1793, French Revolutionaries known as the sans-culottes destroyed the sculptures and overthrew the busts of the Roman emperors that adorned it.
 The City of Brussels, which had managed the park since 1797 before becoming its owner by royal decree of 23 April 1817, took it upon itself to repair the damage and soon repopulated the park with its current statues and busts.
 Lack of money led the city to organise a public subscription, after which management of the park's maintenance was entrusted to the good care of the thirty most generous donors.
 The results greatly exceeded expectations and the victorious patrons elected seven representatives to form the park's management committee.
 In 1830, during the Belgian Revolution, which led to the separation of the Southern Netherlands, it served as a refuge for the army of the United Kingdom of the Netherlands.

-Since the 19th century, the park has been surrounded by a double row of lime trees, which emphasise the perspectives on either side.
+Since the 19th century, the park has been surrounded by a double row of lime trees, which emphasises the perspectives on either side.
 The establishment of the Academy Palace and the Royal Palace modified its western flank in the 1820s.
-The monumental railings surrounding the park were installed in 1849, using public funding and based on the designs by the architect Tilman-François Suys.
+The monumental neoclassical railings surrounding the park were installed in 1849, using public funding and based on the designs by the architect Tilman-François Suys.
 The southern entrance to the central path was designed by the architect Joseph Poelaert in 1857 and executed in 1858, before being moved further north in 1904–1908.

 In the 20th century, a large number of buildings surrounding the park were demolished and rebuilt, sometimes without respecting their original appearance and swapping the painted coating for a white stone facing.
 The first sports activities were organised in the park in 1920.
 In the 1930s, it was fitted with Art Deco lampposts and a bunker was built underneath it, connected by tunnels to the House of Parliament.
 In the 1960s, an entrance was built in the north-western corner to access the underground Parc/Park metro station.
 Classified as a protected site in 1972, the park now belongs to the Brussels Region, which manages and maintains it.
 It was most recently renovated between 2000 and 2002.